Retaining Customers from Day 1 for B2B SaaS Startups

 You start talking to potential customers and receive helpful feedback, optimize your future offering, and do so a few more times.
 You even raised seed funding.
 At this point, you probably have many great leads, whether they’re cloud-first unicorns, Fortune 1K enterprises, or otherwise.
 You even managed to close your first few deals – fantastic!

-When it comes to retaining customers and increasing stickiness, here are a few tips:
+When it comes to retaining customers and increasing stickiness in B2B SaaS startups, here are a few tips: